liferay/liferay-screens/android/documentation/screenlet_creation.md

 }
 ```

-- We're getting close.
-The next step is to implement the abstract methods of the screenlets.
-Let's do it one by one: first is the `createScreenletView` method.
-In there you get attributes from the XML definition (and in turn store them as class attributes or use it somehow) and finally inflate the view using the layout specified in the `liferay:layoutId` attribute.
+7. You're almost finished!
+The next step is to implement the screenlet's abstract methods.
+First is the `createScreenletView` method.
+In this method you get attributes from the XML definition and either store them as class attributes or otherwise make use of them.
+Then inflate the view using the layout specified in the `liferay:layoutId` attribute.
 You can even configure the initial state of the view, using the attributes read.

 ```java
 	@Override